Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Related Work

-\paragraph{Self-supervised Representation Learning} Self-supervised representation learning refers to creating supervision objectives from natural data, often by corrupting the input and training the model to reconstruct the input \citep{kolesnikov2019revisiting}.
-Self-supervised training on language \citep{peters2018deep,devlin2019bert} such as BERT has been proven useful for various NLP tasks \citep{liu2019linguistic}.
-On the other hand, self-supervised visual representation learning has been centered around learning low-level visual features, in hope of enhancing the backbone CNN \citep{doersch2015unsupervised,pathak2016context,noroozi2016unsupervised}.
-We conduct self-supervised representation learning on both language-only and image-only data.
-Notably, our contextual visual representation is built on top of a pre-trained object detector, operating at a level above local visual features.
+\paragraph{Self-supervised Representation Learning} Self-supervision involves creating supervision objectives from natural data, often by corrupting the input and training the model to reconstruct the input \citep{kolesnikov2019revisiting} or contrastive learning \citep{chen2020simple}.
+Self-supervised training on language \citep{peters2018deep,devlin2019bert} such as BERT has been proven useful for various NLP tasks \citep{liu2019linguistic}, while self-supervised visual representation learning has been centered around learning low-level visual features, in hope of enhancing the backbone CNN \citep{doersch2015unsupervised,pathak2016context,noroozi2016unsupervised,chen2020simple}.
+In this paper, we conduct V\&L pre-training by optimizing a reconstructive objective on unlabeled language-only and image-only data.
+Thus, our proposed model could be regarded as ``self-supervised''.
+Notably, our contextual visual representation is built on top of a pre-trained detector, operating at a level above local visual features.

-\paragraph{Multi-lingual Language Model} This work is inspired by multi-lingual representations trained without parallel corpora \citep{devlin2019bert,lample2019cross}.
+\paragraph{Unsupervised Multi-lingual Language Model} This work is inspired by multi-lingual representations trained without parallel corpora \citep{devlin2019mbert}.
 They are effective for cross-lingual transfer, which involves learning a model in one language and applying it to another with no additional training.
 Studies \citep{wu2019beto,conneau2020emerging} have confirmed several design choices that facilitate such transfer, e.g. shared parameters and overlapping vocabularies across languages, and we make similar design choices in \wvb (Section \ref{approach:our}).
-More generally, we argue that multi-lingual representations bear resemblance to multi-modal representations as both seek to encode the alignment between two domains \citep{chen2020graph}.
+We argue that multi-lingual representations bear resemblance to multi-modal representations as both seek to encode the alignment between two domains \citep{chen2020graph}.

-\paragraph{Unsupervised and Weakly-supervised Grounding Learning} Several works have explored learning grounding with weak or no supervision in the context of phrase localization \citep{kazemzadeh2014referitgame,plummer2015flickr30k}.
-Various supervision signals have been explored to aid phrase-level groundings, such as self-supervision \citep{rohrbach2016grounding}, linguistic structures \citep{xiao2017weakly}, and external knowledge \citep{chen2018knowledge}.
-These approaches are mostly designed specifically for the end task of phrase localization and prohibited from being readily used as general V\&L representations.
-We do not seek to build a readily grounded model that can directly perform a certain V\&L task.
-Rather, \wvb is expected to easily acquire grounding through fine-tuning.